 Norwegian is the official language of Norway as well as holding official status in the Nordic Council.
 It is closely related to the other Scandinavian languages including Swedish and Danish, where linguists describe it as being part of a dialect continuum between the two.
 Thus, people who speak Swedish and Danish can understand Norwegian under certain circumstances, depending on the accent or dialect of Norwegian that is being employed.
 About 5 million people speak it as a native language, and these speakers mostly reside in Norway.
 However, there are communities of speakers in a variety of other countries, including the United States, England, Australia, parts of South and Central America, and other parts of Europe.

-Norwegian Translation Services in Malaysia
+Norwegian Translation Services

 We make it fast and easy to get your content professionally translated

-We provide English to Norwegian translation in Malaysia by certified Norwegian translators with years of experience.
+We provide English to Norwegian translation by certified Norwegian translators with years of experience.
 Our translation is done with utmost professionalism and accuracy that not translates the source but conveys the true meaning of the content.
 Our Norwegian translators have native-language proficiency and well-versed in subject matters relating to specific industries such as Marketing, I.T, Legal, Tourism & Travel and more.
-Our translators are based both in Malaysia and in Japan.
+Our translators are based both in Malaysia and in Singapore.

 VEQTA Translations is a language service provider in Malaysia that can provide localization and translation into most commercial languages.
 We have subject matter experts available for perfect Norwegian translation for most major industries.
 We adhere to localization best practices such as styleguides, glossaries, CAT Tools and full quality assurance processes.
-Our clients from Selangor, Johor, Sabah, Penang and Singapore rely on us for a high quality and accurate Norwegian translation in Malaysia of all types of documents and content.
+Our clients from Selangor, Johor, Sabah, Penang and Singapore rely on us for a high quality and accurate Norwegian translation of all types of documents and content.

 We approach Norwegian translation by a proven 3 step process for best result and consistent quality: